Origin of Giant Stellar Clumps in High-Redshift Galaxies: Identification of clumps

 The parameter {\tt min-delta} determines whether a peak is considered a clump or noise.
 We found {\tt min-delta} not as important as {\tt min-npix} in clump identification, as long as it is smaller than the mean difference among pixels that are in the region of clumps.
 We set the value of {\tt min-delta} at 0.5 mag~arcsec$^{-2}$.

+Since high-redshift galaxies do not have well-defined thin discs, intrinsic clumps could be overlapping with each other, even when the galaxies are viewed face-on.
+Identifying clumps in 3D uncovers this projection effect.
 We also identify clumps in three dimensions (3D), using dendrograms of stellar 3D density.
 We calculate the mass density of all stars and of stars younger than 100 Myr on a uniform 3D grid of cubes of 100 pc side.
 The $Z$-direction of this uniform 3D grid is perpendicular to the galaxy plane, so that a column of 3D cubes coincides with one 2D patch.
 This way we can associate each 2D clump with one or several 3D clumps in the same projected area.
 The 3D dendrogram builds a similar tree-like structure starting from regions of highest density.
 We identify 3D clumps using the density of young stars because young stars are the main contributor to UV luminosity, and the distribution of old stars does not appear clumpy.

 The choice of parameter {\tt min-value} and {\tt min-delta} for 3D clump identification is similar to that in 2D.
 We choose the parameter {\tt min-value} by examining the 3D light and young stellar density profile of the faintest clumps and take the value at the boundary where the profile dissolves into the background. {\tt min-delta} is set to be small enough that we do not artificially combine peaks due to this parameter.
 We take {\tt min-value}=$10^{-1.6}\Msun{\rm pc}^{-3}$ and {\tt min-delta}=0.2~dex for 3D clump identification.